open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 ![A pool of gateway collectors sends to a load balancer, then to a backend service.](./setup.png)

-On the other side of the bridge, a pool of Envoy load balancers distributes the streams across a pool of Collectors running the OTel-Arrow receiver, after terminating TLS.
+On the other side of the bridge, a pool of Envoy load balancers distributes the streams across a pool of collectors running the OTel-Arrow receiver, after terminating TLS.
 We use a round-robin configuration for Envoy, because we found it performs better than the least-loaded policy for balancing long-lived streams.
 We configure both Envoy and the OTel-Arrow receiver’s HTTP/2